-In calendar Year 2013, chloride concentrations were largely unchanged from the previous year, with measured concentrations between 37 and 66 mg/l or less in the deep aquifer.
+In calendar year 2014, chloride concentrations were largely unchanged from the previous year, with measured concentrations between 33 and 180 mg/L in the principal aquifer.
 Shallow wells near industrial and wastewater facilities have the highest chloride concentrations, but the concentrations are below the water quality standards.

-Total Dissolved Solids (TDS): In calendar Year 2013, TDS concentrations were similar to 2012 results.
-Based on limited sampling in calendar Year 2013, all deep aquifer production and monitoring wells contained TDS below 1,000 mg/l, measured over a wide range from 190 to 990 mg/l.
-Groundwater samples from several shallow wells contained total dissolved solids at or above the 1,000 mg/l California recommended secondary standard for TDS.
+Total Dissolved Solids (TDS): In calendar year 2014, concentrations of TDS in groundwater samples were similar to those in 2013, with concentrations in the principal aquifer ranging from 150 to 1,000 mg/L. The TDS concentrations in groundwater samples from several shallow wells were at or above the 1,000 mg/L California recommended secondary standard.
 The NMMA TG will continue to monitor the water quality of these wells.